moyevka/kitTools/README.md

 A small collection of weird gizmos I've made for Nuke.

 ### kitLUTLoader
 Useful for applying LUTs to your scene.
-Wrapper for the Vectorfield node for ease of use.
+Wrapper for the OCIO FileTransform node for ease of use.
 Includes luma / chroma and a mix slider.

 ### kitRGBInvert
 Inverts an image in sRGB gamma rather than linear, gives slightly different results.